buildpacks/rfcs/text/0000-export-to-oci.md

 - **Platform implementors**: they will have to take care of the responsibility of creating a store resource on disk in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format and pass it through the lifecycle during the phases execution.

 The process of writing any image on disk in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format could be expensive in terms of hard drive space or IO operation (compressing or uncompressing layers).
 In order to provide flexibility for the implementation, the `analyzer` or `exporter` binaries only require the *Image Manifest* and the *Image Config* to execute their operations, based on this, we proposed the Lifecycle can be configured to work with a partial representation of the images on disk, meaning that some blobs MAY be missing (which is ok according to the [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format).
-The missing blobs COULD be those that are already available in a daemon or registry.
+The missing blobs SHOULD be those that are already available in a daemon or registry.

 Let's see some examples of the proposed behavior